-New degree-seeking students enrolled in College Success are assigned to their respective College Success instructor for academic advising.
-Returning degree-seeking students are assigned an academic advisor according to their declared program of study.
-Students should log in to My Cruiser to locate their assigned academic advisor.
+All currently enrolled award-seeking students are assigned an advisor based on the student's program of study.
+Students will receive email communication from their academic advisor and should check their Mid-South email for the advisor's name and contact information and other important advising communication.
+Students wishing to identify their assigned advisor may do so by visiting the Dr. Barbara C. Baxter Learning Success Center.
 Students who are non-degree seeking can seek assistance from staff in the Dr. Barbara C. Baxter Learning Success Center who will direct them to an appropriate advisor.